 Moles – medically referred to as a nevus or nevi if multiples, are common – most of us have ten or more on our bodies.
 The majority are harmless, but some skin cancers are very similar in appearance, and moles can be a precursor of skin cancer.
 In other situations, benign moles may present a cosmetic or comfort concern.
-The doctors at Associates in Dermatology provide mole removal and biopsy services at their offices in Lorain, Middleburg Heights, and Westlake, OH.
+The doctors at Associates in Dermatology provide mole removal and biopsy services at their offices in Westlake, Middleburg Heights, and Lorain, OH.

 Surgical skin mole removal

 In an internet search, you can find all sorts of tips for “how to remove moles.”
 The effectiveness of DIY methods is questionable at best and could result in significant scarring, infection and unwanted side effects.

 There is no need to be apprehensive about having the procedure done professionally.
 Raised mole removal is a straightforward, outpatient treatment that typically takes an hour or less:

 - The mole is photographed, measured, and mapped.